The Life Story of Frederick Douglass Activity Pack

 SEE IT ON TPT

 Have students read the passages about where they will meet Frederick Douglass and learn all about his incredible life story.
-The articles are written with questions and scenes for students to connect and color.
-There’s also custom-created organizers to check for understanding or evaluate their reading.
+There are also custom-created organizers to check for understanding or evaluate their reading.

 1. Have students read the Meet Frederick Douglass passage OR Life Story passages with scenes and questions.
 Then answer the questions on the biography organizers.